Mellerstain House

-Mellerstain House is a stately home around 8 mi north of Kelso in the Borders, Scotland.
+Mellerstain House is a Scottish country house around 8 mi north of Kelso in the Borders, Scotland.
 It is currently the home of George Baillie-Hamilton, 14th Earl of Haddington, and is designated as a historical monument.

 History

 The older house or castle at Mellerstain included an old five-storey tower, ruinous in 1700.
 Mellerstain was built between 1725 and 1778.
 The architect William Adam initially designed the east and west wings for George Baillie (1664–1738) and his wife Lady Grisell (1665–1746), daughter of Patrick Hume, Earl of Marchmont.
 Work ceased after the wings were completed, and it was another 45 years before George Baillie commissioned Robert Adam to design and build the main mansion house.
 George was the second son of Charles, Lord Binning (1697–1732), heir to the 6th Earl of Haddington, and he inherited the Mellerstain estate when his aunt Grisell, Lady Murray, died in 1759.
 He had changed his name from Hamilton to Baillie as a mark of respect.

-The mansion house is possibly the only remaining complete building designed by Robert Adam, as most of his other works were additions to existing buildings.
-The Adelphi, London, in London, was a speculative neoclassical terraced housing development by the Adam brothers but is now largely demolished, leaving Mellerstain House as an important record of Robert Adam's work.
+Architectural description

+Mellerstain House was designed in Robert Adam's 'Castle' style, indeed it is one of the very first buildings designed by him in this manner.
+The main block is of an 'E' form to the north, with the central three-bay projection considerably deeper than the east and west projections of two bays.
+The south front has matching projections but much shallower.
+The central and end projections are a floor higher than the remainder.

+This main block is connected to two pavilions by short straight linking corridors, but there is an unusual history here, as the pavilions were completed some forty years beforehand in 1725–29.
+A design existed by Robert's father, William Adam, but it was never built.
+This presented Robert Adam with some problems.
+As the pavilions were quite widely spaced, Adam's solution was to create a fairly long narrow house.

+As a result, over most of its length, the house is only one room deep with a long corridor on the north side (see Plan).
+That Adam did not follow the more conventional design of linking the pavilions with quadrants, enabling a more compact house design, may have been due to the considerable slope of the ground.
+As it is, to the north side the basement floor is mostly sunk, to the south it is wholly above ground level.